nasa/harmony-regression-tests/README.md

 use the environment.yml of the test to [create the environment with conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) or you can create the environment with another virtual env, just ensure all of the requirement from the environment.yml file are installed.
-They will create a conda environment named `papermill-<image>`, and you should delete any existing environment before installing from the environment.yml).
+They will create conda environments named `papermill-<image>`, and you should delete any existing environment before installing from the environment.yml.

 1. Start the jupyter server: `jupyter notebook`.
 1. Browse and open the jupyter notebook file for the test. (`<image>_Regression.ipynb`)